 Every aircraft has a logbook.
 This is a mandatory book that documents every flight, the crew names, flight times, landings made, any additional information required by the company, and any maintenance issues that have previously occurred and have either been fixed or deferred while waiting on parts.

 This is the pilot’s first check.
 If maintenance has not released the aircraft for flight, then a replacement aircraft needs to be used.
 Once the pilot signs the logbook for the day’s flight they have then taken responsibility for that particular aircraft.

 This only works outside of the major airline world as a paper logbook would be impossible to track with the aircraft and would become lost, I guarantee it!
 To cover this, each airline carrier issues the same information but in a digital format called a Flight Release.
 This allows the pilot to check all the relevant information regarding the aircraft and sign for taking responsibility.

 I want to expand a little more on the maintenance release as it can be quite a big issue if not inspected diligently.
 Whenever a pilot detects a problem with something on the aircraft they will fill out a section in the logbook, or company computer system detailing the issue.
 This allows the maintenance department to look into the fault and hopefully fix it right away, or they can defer the fault for a set period of time.

 Depending on what the problem is, maintenance can defer items for 30, 60, or 90 days, or if it cannot be deferred, the aircraft is grounded until the issue is resolved.
-The maintenance manuals issued by the aircraft manufacturer will give the guidance of the deferrals.
+The maintenance manuals issued by the aircraft manufacturer will give guidance on the deferrals.

 It is the pilot’s job to ensure the aircraft has not been grounded, the aircraft is still within the deferred time limit, and if the item has been deferred, its lack of function does not conflict with other items or systems on the aircraft.